danielssonn/ethTO/README.md

 # The future is multi-chain, but where is your wallet?

-## Creating seamless cross chain NFT Renting experience
+## Creating a seamless cross chain NFT renting experience
 <br><br>

 <p>